quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the time since that observation exceeds the LB Timeout.

-Note that when the load balancer's table for a configuration is empty, all incoming DCIDs corresponding to that configuration are non-compliant by definition.
+Note that when the load balancer's table for a configuration is empty, all incoming DCIDs corresponding to that configuration are unroutable by definition.

-The handling of a non-compliant long-header packet depends on the reason for non-compliance.
+The handling of an unroutable long-header packet depends on the reason for unroutability.
 The load balancer MUST applyt this logic:

-* If the config rotation bits do not match a known configuration, the load balancer routes the packet using an arbitrary algorithm (see
+* If the config rotation bits do not match a known configuration, the load balancer routes the packet using a fallback algorithm (see
-{{arbitrary-algorithm}}).
+{{fallback-algorithm}}).

 * If there is a matching configuration, but the CID is not long enough to apply the algorithm, the load balancer skips the first octet of the CID and then reads a server ID from the following octets, up to the server ID length.
 If this server ID matches a known server ID for that configuration, it forwards the packet accordingly and takes no further action.
-If it does not match, it routes using an arbitrary algorithm and adds the new server ID to that server's table entry.
+If it does not match, it routes using a fallback algorithm and adds the new server ID to that server's table entry.

-* If the sole reason for non-compliance is that the server ID is not in the load balancer's table, the load balancer routes the packet with an arbitrary algorithm.
+* If the sole reason for unroutability is that the server ID is not in the load balancer's table, the load balancer routes the packet with a fallback algorithm.
 It adds the decoded server ID to table entry for the server the algorithm chooses and forwards the packet accordingly.